 - Can pedal a tricycle

-- Has a vocabulary of many hundreds of words
+- Has a vocabulary of several hundred words

 - Uses plurals and pronouns (he/she)

-- Can dress self, only requiring assistance with laces, buttons, and other fasteners in awkward places
+- Can dress self, only needing help with shoelaces, buttons, and other fasteners in awkward places

 - Acts out social encounters through play activities